Young Reporters for the Environment

 Empowering young people to take a stand

-Young Reporters for the Environment (YRE) aims to empower young people to take a stand on environmental issues they feel strongly about and to give them a platform to articulate these issues through the media of writing, photography or video.
+Young Reporters for the Environment (YRE) is an award-winning programme coordinated by Foundation for Environmental Education (FEE).
+The programme empowers young people to take an educated stand on environmental issues they feel strongly about and gives them a platform to articulate these issues through the media of writing, photography or video.

 Young Reporters for the Environment empowers young people to have their say on environmental issues in their locality which they feel are not being adequately addressed.
 It gives them an outlet for their frustrations and a platform from which to make a difference.

-Coordinated by the Foundation for Environmental Education and active in some 30 countries worldwide, the YRE programme brings students of all backgrounds together with a sense of common purpose.
+Coordinated by the Foundation for Environmental Education and active in 42 countries worldwide, the YRE programme brings students of all backgrounds together with a sense of common purpose.

 YRE helps participants to develop skills and acquire knowledge which will stand to them for the rest of their lives: communication skills, individual initiative, team work, critical analysis, social responsibility and leadership skills are all honed through involvement in the programme.